 What makes them superior to zero turn mowers is the fact that they can accommodate rear-mounted, front-mounted and side-mounted accessories while zero turn mowers can only accommodate specific rear-mounted accessories.

-In truth a zero turn mower is less of a lawn tractor and more of a lawn mower than than a garden tractor is.
+In truth a zero turn mower is less of a lawn tractor and more of a lawn mower than than a lawn tractor is.

-When it comes to engines, both tractors will come equipped with a motor that has 15 – 25 HP.
-However, what sets the two yard machines apart is that while a garden tractor has a single-cylinder engine, a zero turn mower comes with a twin-cylinder.
+When it comes to engines, both riding mowers will come equipped with a motor that has 15 – 25 HP.
+What sets the two yard machines apart is that while a lawn tractor has a single-cylinder engine, a zero turn mower comes with a twin-cylinder.

 The biggest advantage of a twin-cylinder is that it allows for a much simpler drive and offers much more power.
 It also drives smoother and does not vibrate a lot.

-The turning radius of garden tractor differs greatly from a zero turn mower.
+The turning radius of lawn tractor differs greatly from a zero turn mower.

-Turning radius is by far the biggest difference between a garden tractor and a zero turn mower.
+Turning radius is by far the biggest difference between a lawn tractor and a zero turn mower.

-Typically, a garden tractor will have a turning radius that can fall anywhere from 4 inches to 28 inches with the average being 18 inches.
+Typically, a lawn tractor will have a turning radius that can fall anywhere from 4 inches to 28 inches with the average being 18 inches.

 You may encounter a similar problem navigating garden obstacles.

-Zero Turn Vs Garden Tractor: Pros & cons of each
+Zero Turn vs Lawn Tractor: Pros & cons of each

 Now that we have discussed the difference in the features of the two riding mowers, let’s discuss the pros and cons of each in brief.